oroinc/documentation/user_guide/channel_guide.rst

 .. image:: ./img/channel_guide/Screenshots/channels_created_web.png

-*Dallas Retail Outlet Channel*
+*Dallas Retail Outlet Store*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

+Items Purchased keeps details of the goods purchased.
-Items Purchased and Item Ordered were created for to keep information about the goods purchased and ordered by a customer but not yet delivered to them (e.g. ordered by phone or currently out of stock).
+Item Ordered keeps details to keep information  on the items ordered by a customer but not yet delivered to them (e.g. ordered by phone or currently out of stock).

-This is how the page of the channel looks when we are creating it:
+This is how the page of the channel looks:

 .. image:: ./img/channel_guide/Screenshots/channels_created_custom.png

 .. note::

     Custom Channel may not be limited to sales activities.
-So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it, where Customer Identity records, would be the fund participants and other entities could represent charity events and types of help provided.
+So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it, where Customer Identity records, would be the donors and other entities could represent specific charity events and money raised.

     Moreover, if there were many different funds to manage, a special type could be created at the back-end, such that these entities were added to it by default.